 Associated template variables

-When selecting a template variable value, the Associated Values and Other Values sections are displayed.
-Associated values are calculated from the other template variable values selected on the page, and seamlessly identify the related values without any configuration.
+When selecting a template variable value, associated values are displayed at the top of the selector.
+Associated values are calculated from other template variable values selected on the page, and seamlessly identify the related values without any configuration.

 For text-based widgets, you can display a template variable’s tag/attribute and value with